Nithe14/.nvim/README.md

 :CocInstall coc-rust-analyzer
 ```
 ## Other features
-NeoVim can keep all changes you made in a single dir.
+- NeoVim can keep all changes you made in a single dir.
 I set it to ~/.config/nvim/undo.
 So you can undo and redo changes in any file even if you close it.
+- Now you can connect to the remote host using [distant](https://github.com/chipsenkbeil/distant.nvim) and edit files remotly!
+Just press `<leader>fs` to open telescope based on your~/.ssh/config.

 _That's it for now..._